Our Mission Statement: Excellence in response & investigation for a safe West Vancouver

 West Vancouver Police proudly patrol and protect Xwemelch'stn - Capilano, the largest community of the Skwxwú7mesh Stelmexw (People).

-On February 08, 2008, after many years of relationship building initiatives, the Squamish Nation and West Vancouver Police culminated in an agreement to forge a new partnership, thus creating the Integrated First Nations Unit (IFNU).
+On February 08, 2008, after many years of relationship building initiatives, the Squamish Nation, Tsleil Waututh Nation, West Vancouver Police and the RCMP in North Vancouver & Squamish agreed to a new partnership creating the Integrated First Nations Unit (IFNU).

 IFNU officers assist Patrol and General Duty members in emergency responses, while also consulting extensively with First Nations Communities and members to assist with investigations.